 Challengers create challenges and send them to Transmitters.
 This occurs roughly every 240 blocks on the Helium network.

-Furthermore, Transmitters is the challenged hotspot.
-Its task is to send data packets that the Challenger requires to complete the challenge.
+Furthermore, Transmitters are the challenged hotspot.
+Its task is to send the Challenger’s data packets to complete the challenge.
 This is called beaconing.

 Lastly, Witnesses are hotspots that are in the proximity of Transmitters.
 Their job is to verify that Transmitters are sending the correct data packets and completing the challenges.

 Any hotspot can perform these roles during operation.
 This means that all connected hotspots receive an HNT reward.
 The hotspot owner does not need to perform any actions except ensure their hotspot is well-placed.

 Helium launched a proof-of-stake consensus protocol on the blockchain to improve the network’s scalability and throughput.
 Helium wants commercial-grade validators to join the network.
 This includes companies and service providers that can reliably use strong hardware and fast network connections.

 Validators need to stake 10 000 HNT into a staking pool and have data centre-grade hardware.
 Individual users can also stake their HNT in various validator pools and earn a passive income.

 The Helium Token, HNT, launched with the Helium blockchain and is the network’s native currency.
 Helium also has another currency, data credits, which fund certain functions on the network.